Arun Paria

 Parashuraman, OLA- S566, is a strange man.

-When he goes to bed at the Parvati chawl, his yellow-black auto-rickshaw rested beside a corporation vat, his dead mother comes to sleep beside him.
+When he goes to bed at the Parvati Chawl, his yellow-black autorickshaw rests beside a corporation vat, and his dead mother comes to sleep beside him.

 He knows, he knows.
 It is an impossible problem.